1. Home >

 Structure for Promotion, Action taken and Degree of Attainment

-• Compliance Committee meetings are held three times a year and relevant issues and initiatives are discussed.
+• Compliance Committee meetings are held twice a year and relevant issues and initiatives are discussed.

-• Conducted “compliance proficiency questionaires” to reinforce associates' knowledge of compliance (twice)
+• Conducted "compliance proficiency questionaires" to reinforce employees' knowledge of compliance

 4-2 Initiatives